webdev-cano/parking-squirrels/README.md

 ## Usage

-This should not be used as it's not nearly completed yet.
+This should not be used as it's not completed yet.
+Completion Progress: 90%